We've included a list of commonly asked questions and answers. If you need further assistance, you may call 812-464-1842 or email email@example.com

 Why did my payment plan adjust after I enrolled?

 Payment plan installments can adjust based on a couple different reasons.
 The first reason could be that the student’s charges increased.
 You can check the account activity to see if there are any new charges since the date of the enrollment in the payment plan.
 Secondly, the aid could have been adjusted.
-After October 1, the SFA Office will remove all memo aid, which is aid that still requires action from the student to receive the aid.
+After October 1 in fall and March 1 in the spring, the SFA Office will remove all memo aid, which is aid that still requires action from the student to receive the aid.
 If the charges and aid both remain the same, often times your enrollment was processed during automated processes that could result in a temporary miscalculation.
 Your payments should adjust within the next 24 hours.

 What if I have a returned check?